 From Your Callings and Passions to Your Work and Community

-Your work in Transformative Language Arts (and related healing and social change arts) can bring you greater fulfillment and enable you to help others find and amplify the voices and visions so needed to address the challenges facing our communities, culture, and planet.
+Your work in writing, storytelling, theater, and related healing and social change arts can bring you greater fulfillment and enable you to help others find and amplify the voices and visions so needed to address the challenges facing our communities, culture, and planet.

 Guided by Right Livelihood -- the Buddhist term for doing work that serves your calling and community -- and working with experienced teachers, and participants as committed as you are, you’ll unearth and develop best practices for meaningful and ethical work and service in this visionary training.
 Whether you're just starting out, making a mid-career transition or revisioning your life's work after retirement, this training guides you toward what constellation of vocation works best for you and your community now and when the path meanders.

-This 100-hour training begins with a long weekend workshop June 27-30 at Unity Village in Kansas City, MO., and continues July until September with online study and community support, weekly video conferences with entrepreneurs and leaders in the field, weekly group check-ins and discussions, and individual consultations with Laura and Caryn.
-The training culminates in a final session at the fall Power of Words conference (date and location tba, and you may attend by video-conference if needed), where you'll be presented with a certificate.
+This 120-hour training begins with a long weekend workshop June 27-30 at Unity Village in Kansas City, MO., and continues July until September with online study and community support, weekly video conferences with entrepreneurs and leaders in the field, weekly group check-ins and discussions, and individual consultations with Laura and Caryn.
+The training culminates in a final session at the fall Power of Words conference (September 26-29th, 2019 at The Casa Franciscan Renewal Center in Scottsdale, Arizona, or you may video-conference if needed), where you'll be presented with a certificate.
 Participants also receive special discounts on follow-up work and a toolkit of resources for planning, marketing, further training, and next steps.

 Is This Training For You?

 This training is for writers, storytellers, activists, facilitators, organizers, educators, musicians, artists, health professionals, community leaders, seekers, and others who deeply engage with the power of words for changing our world.